mcascallares/santander-sensor-data/README.md

 # Santander Sensor Data

 Demo using the Elastic stack to visualize sensor information provided by Santander Town Hall and available through datos.gob.es.
-This [dataset](http://datos.gob.es/es/catalogo/l01390759-sensores-ambientales) contains sensor measurements (light, noise, temperature and battery) located in different points across the city of Santander.
+[This dataset](http://datos.gob.es/es/catalogo/l01390759-sensores-ambientales) contains sensor measurements for light, noise, temperature and battery gathered in different points across the city of Santander.

 ## Requirements